rebecca0323/Predicting-Migraines-IAIF/README.md

 # Predicting-Migraines-IAIF
-My code for the 2020 IAIF
+My code for predicting migraines using a Random Forest, Logistic Regression, Support Vector Machine, and dense neural network classifiers.